jjh13/NCDL/README.md

 ```

 ### Examples
-Th
+Check our RTD page, ncdl.ai. there are some gaps, but
+the key functionality is documented, and there are relatively comprehensive
+examples in the `examples` directory.
+Please take a look at those.

+Documentation is in `docs/build/index.html`.
+It's worth looking at for some
+clarity on what's currently available in NCDL.

+[comment]: <> (NTS: Autosummary doesn't seem to be pulling the most recent docstrings
+try to fix this before the final revision)

-See modules/autoencoder.py.
+See `modules/autoencoder.py`.
 It has a number of models defined.
 Some are
 successful experiments that didn't make it into the current version of the
-paper.
+paper, some are less successful.
+That's a full worked neural network implemented
+with NCDL.

 ### Experiments
 Experiments are in the `experiments` folder.
 You will need pytorch lighting 1.8.1
 to run them.
-The configs are in the `configs` folder
+The configs are in the `configs` folder (you'll also need the.